Terms used:

 Every illegal element/movement/pose performed in the program will be penalized by a deduction.
 See Deductions within this rule.
 If an illegal element/movement/pose is performed during the execution of any element, the deduction for an illegal element/movement/pose will apply and the element will be called:

-• Ice Dance: Level Base if the requirements for at least Level Base are fulfilled or not confirmed (no level) for choreographic elements
+- Ice Dance: A Level per the requirements performed or ignored if the minimum requirements for Level Base are not fulfilled.

 Illegal elements/movements in singles and pairs